nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Groups
 ### List all groups: `groups`

-Shows a list of all groups inputted into tApp together with its group members and group Github link if any are added.
+Shows a list of all groups inputted into tApp together with its group members and group GitHub link if any are added.

 Format: `groups`